na-na-hi/renget/archive/branching.md

 "Thanks, Guildmaster.
 Where is the storeroom?"

-"At the end of this hallway.
+"Just take the stairs down in the entrance hall.
 It has a sign outside, so you can't miss it.
 I'll hear your answer tomorrow, so have a pleasant night~."

 The Guildmaster began to walk away, but then he suddenly stopped and turned back to face the Duskull.